-Dave Nelson is a Licensed Professional Counselor (LPC), a DIR Expert Training Leader, and the Executive Administrative Director of The Community School in Atlanta, Georgia.
+Dave Nelson is a Licensed Professional Counselor (LPC), a DIR Expert Training Leader, and the Executive Administrative Director of the Threshold Community Program in Atlanta, Georgia.
 He’s with us this week to discuss puberty and how we can best support our kids in a respectful way using a developmental approach.
-He shares with us a fantastic presentation I attended in the Floortime for Adults course this past fall through the Interdisciplinary Council on Development and Learning (ICDL).
+He shares with us a fantastic presentation I attended in the Floortime for Adults course this past fall through the International Council on Development and Learning (ICDL).
 Dave’s presentation made me feel equipped to handle whatever comes.
 I hope you appreciate it and find it as helpful as I did.

 Dave says that the Developmental, Individual differences, Relationship-based (DIR) construct and Floortime approach give us a way to think about and approach issues because we’re not going to have the answer to every problem that comes up, nor will we necessarily be able to plan in advance.
 This developmental framework really helps us start to think about issues in an anticipatory way rather than being reactive.
 It helps us put things in context and help the people we’re supporting think about their development in a more ‘big picture’ kind of way.
 Take a listen!